Eacaw/H2-Early-Crew/README.md

 ### Login (`/login`)

 - If the user is not authenticated, they are redirected to the login page on first load.
 - Allows users to authenticate and access the dashboard.
+Currently they must be within the predetermined list, a future update will resolve this.

 ### Dashboard (`/`)